isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 Please attempt re-uploading your QR code, and ensure that:

 - If you have an India-issued vaccination certificate, that you have the <b>'International Travel Certificate'</b> version, containing <b>both your 'Date of Birth' and 'Passport Number'</b>.
 If not, please request for one from the <a href="https://www.cowin.gov.in/" target="_blank">Co-Win website</a>.
-Please <a href="#mismatch-error">click here</a> for more details.
+Please <a href="#india">click here</a> for more details.
 - Your QR code was uploaded in a high-resolution, .png or .pdf format.
 - Your date of birth was keyed in the correct format (DD/MM/YYYY)
 -  Your proof of vaccination is an <a href="/vtl/faq#QRcode" target="_blank">accepted proof of vaccination</a>